 Blunted's mother-in-law also disappears from the story.
 When the slavers reach the city and put their slaves on the auction block, the mother-in-law is dismissed as a "useless old woman," and when the slavers realize they won't be able to profit from her, they simply set her free.
 The old lady just wanders off and disappears into the crowds on the streets.
 You never learn what became of her, so it can only be assumed that she stayed in the city until she died.

 In the first film you never know what happened to the stolen embryos: They are last seen being rapidly buried in the mud; the subplot involving InGen's rival company BioSyn and its attempt to seize the dinosaur embryos as well as its sleazy representative, Lewis Dodgson, also disappear in the sequels (although they were the major antagonists in the sequel novel, they were left out of the movie adaptation).
 Since the embryos only had a few hours of coolant, it's presumed that they rotted.

 The tie-in video game reveals the fate of the embyros.
 They were destroyed by a Tyrannosaurus.

-We also never learn the fate of the sick triceratops from the first film.
-The bookexplained that it had gotten sick from eating poisonous plants when picking up gizzard stones.
+You also never learn the fate of the sick triceratops from the first film.
+The bookexplained that the stegosaurus had gotten sick from eating poisonous plants when picking up gizzard stones.
 This was dropped from the film (possibly due to time constraints).
-Instead we hear that it was NOT the poisonous plants which leaves the poor triceratops' fate unknown.
+Instead you hear that it was NOT the poisonous plants which leaves the poor triceratops' fate unknown.